-Always include the date you want someone to begin, the hours required (full-time or part-time) and how long you expect the project to last.
-This will help candidates work out if this fits the timelines of other projects they are working on and prevent application coming in from people that won’t work out.
+Always include the date you want someone to begin, the hours required (full-time or part-time), and how long you expect the project to last.
+This will help candidates work out if this fits the timelines of other projects they are working on and prevent applications coming in from people that won’t work out.

 The success of a project often depends on open, easy communication between team members.
-When people on the same team are not in the same timezone: communication suffers.
-They can’t just get on Skype/Slack and speak to each other throughout the workday to sort out problems, brainstorm or just collaborate on their work in general.
-It leads to frustration between team members, miscommunications, errors and a slower turnaround.
-For this reason, we match freelancers to clients in significantly overlapping time zones and I would strongly recommend that any employer prioritize working with freelancers in their timezone.
+When people on the same team are not in the same time zone, communication suffers.
+They can’t just get on Skype or Slack and speak to each other throughout the workday to sort out problems, brainstorm, or just collaborate on their work in general.
+It leads to frustration between team members, miscommunications and errors, and slower turnaround.
+For this reason, we match remote developers with clients in significantly overlapping time zones and I would strongly recommend that any employer prioritize working with freelancers in their timezone.

 Supply and demand economics

-The hourly rate a freelancer charges is based on many variables.
+The hourly rate a developer charges is based on many variables.
 The three most significant factors tend to be their geographical location (cost of living), skill set, and experience.

 These factors are driven by supply and demand mechanics.
 The demand for US-based freelancers is high and the prices reflect that.
 Quality developers in the US can cost anywhere from $80 to $200 USD per hour, however, costs in Latin America are lower, ranging from $40 to $70.
 In India, they are even lower: from $20 to $50 per hour.